vsbuffalo/findorf/README.md

 regions of the contig that contain alignment HSPs.
 All relatives are used for this step for maximum sensitivity.

-## Inconsistencies
+## Annotation Inconsistencies

-`findorf` does not try to push every possible case into a category.
+In some cases, annotation `findorf` produces may appear inconsistent. `findorf` does not try to push every possible case into a category.
 Furthermore, some steps work with the closest relative when it makes more sense (finding the best ORF out of a list), while others, for maximum sensitivity, use all relatives.

 This can lead to tricky cases where the ORF prediction or annotation